 One of our advertisers, Bob Shepherd (all the best companies are with Piping Press haven’t you noticed), tells me the success of Shotts at the Worlds was the 14th Grade 1 title won with RT Shepherd chanters.
 Here’s a sneak preview of Bob’s new ad that will soon be doing the rounds:

-Still with Shotts, don’t forget their juvenile solo contest on Nov 7.
-Click on the poster for more info:
+Still with Shotts, don’t forget their juvenile solo contest on Nov 7:

 trust are holding the first amateur highland games in their area on